Will007-max/Will007-max.github.io/_posts/2021-06-13-handle_spark.md

 ## 3. Execution model

-In Scala, once launched the program, everything starts with a driver, it is the process that monitor calculations.
+In Scala, once launched the program, everything starts with a driver, it is the process that monitors calculations by the executors.

 Some words about the vocabular related to the execution model.
 - Tasks are processing units for executors.